nateusse/data/DevOps/linux_foundation/devops_SRE/README.md

     - interact container: sudo docker container run -it ubuntu /bin/bash
     - Uninstal : student@ubuntu:~$ sudo apt-get purge docker-ce docker-ce-cli containerd.io
 docker-buildx-plugin docker-compose-plugin docker-ce-rootless-extras

+- PARTES DOCKER
     - *Docker engine*: Muchos modulos que ayudan el ciclo de vida
         - Containerd:
         - runC:
         - libcontainer:
         - *Docker client* : CLI para inetractuar con DOcker daemon (engine)
         - *Docker images*: Lightweight, standalone, and executable packages that include the application and all its dependencies.
 Vienen de isntrucciones en el dockerfile
         - *Docker registry*: Docker images are stored in registries, which are repositories for sharing and distributing container images.
 Docker Hub is the default public registry; users can also set up private registries for internal use.
 Images can be pulled from registries when needed for running containers.
+        - *Docker compose*:
+            - docker-compose.yml
-- *Docker compose*: Users can describe the services, networks, and volumes in a docker-compose.yml file, making it easy to define complex applications with multiple components.
+            - Users can describe the services, networks, and volumes in a docker-compose.yml file, making it easy to define complex applications with multiple components.
         - *Docker swarm*: users can create and manage a swarm of Docker nodes, turning them into a single virtual Docker host.
 Swarm enables the deployment and scaling of services across multiple containers.
         - *Networking and Storage Drivers*: COmunicaicon entre contenedores

 **Podman (Pod Manager)**
 - Open source manajador de containers